What is this crap? It does not even compile!

 - and all compiler options identical.

-Now beware the you have cfgSysGCCstartup set to cfgReplace and activated and the -nostartfiles when linking.
+Examples ship 'non-optimized', so you have to activate optimization (cfgSysOptimized to cfgTrue).
+Further, you have cfgSysGCCstartup set to cfgReplace and do not let gcc add any startup code (-nostartfiles in eclipse) when linking.
 Now you should obtain the low values i got.
-Note that if you switch back from cfgReplace to cfgOverride or cfgKeep you remove the -nostartfiles option again (otherwise the application we probably enter a reset loop)
+Note that if you switch back from cfgReplace to cfgOverride or cfgKeep you activate the gcc startupcode again. (otherwise the application we probably enter a reset loop)

 How do I reduce ram use as much as possible?